 - Painful erection that will not go away

 Serotonin syndrome is a severe and potentially fatal syndrome that can occur when you’re taking medications that increase your serotonin levels.
-Each medication has its own risk, and the chances of experiencing this syndrome is considered quite low as long as your doses are balanced.
-According to the National Institute of Health, or NIH, trazodone carries an exceptionally low risk in general.
+Each medication has its own risk, and the chances of experiencing this syndrome is quite low as long as your doses have balance.
+Trazodone carries an exceptionally low risk in general.

 While trazodone is one of the safest medications in this regard, it can still lead to serotonin syndrome if used in very high doses or combined with other medications that alter serotonin.
 NIH reports that the common symptoms of serotonin syndrome include dilated pupils, rapid heartbeat, muscle rigidity, and extreme agitation.